 Can AI help reduce gun violence in Barbados?

-AI-powered gunshot detection systems can identify and locate gunfire within seconds.
-Combined with social intervention programmes using data analytics to identify at-risk individuals, AI can be part of a comprehensive approach to reducing gun violence.
+AI-powered gunshot detection can identify and locate gunfire within seconds.
+Paired with social intervention programmes that use data to reach at-risk individuals, AI becomes one part of a wider approach to reducing gun violence rather than the whole answer.